-Economics and Incentives
+26 Economics and Incentives

-Economic and financial interventions provide powerful instruments to regulate the use of ecosystem goods and services (C5 Box 5.1).
-Because many ecosystem services are not traded in markets, markets fail to provide appropriate signals that might otherwise contribute to the efficient allocation and sustainable use of the services.
-Even if people are aware of the services provided by an ecosystem, they are neither compensated for providing these services nor penalized for reducing them.
-In addition, the people harmed by the degradation of ecosystem services are often not the ones who benefit from the actions leading to their degradation, and so those costs are not factored into management decisions.
-A wide range of opportunities exists to influence human behavior to address this challenge in the form of economic and financial instruments.
-Some of them establish markets; others work through the monetary and financial interests of the targeted social actors; still others affect relative prices.
+- 27 Economic and financial interventions provide powerful instruments to regulate the - use of ecosystem goods and services (C5 Box 5.1).
+Because many ecosystem services - are not traded in markets, markets fail to provide appropriate signals that might otherwise - 30 contribute to the efficient allocation and sustainable use of the services.
+Even if an - individual is aware of the services provided by an ecosystem they are neither - 32 compensated for providing these services nor penalized for reducing them.
+In addition, - the people harmed by the degradation of ecosystem services are often not the ones who - 34 benefit from the actions leading to their degradation, and so those costs are not factored - into management decisions.
+A wide range of opportunities exists to influence human - 36 behavior to address this challenge in the form of economic and financial instruments. - 37 Some of them establish markets; others work through the monetary and financial interests - of the targeted social actors; and yet others affect relative prices. - Market mechanisms can only work if supporting institutions are in place and thus - 40 there is a need to build institutional capacity to enable more widespread use of these - 41 mechanisms (R17).
+The adoption of economic instruments usually requires a legal - framework and, in many cases, the choice of a viable and effective economic intervention - 43 mechanism is determined by the socioeconomic context.
+For example, resource taxes can - be a powerful instrument to guard against the overexploitation of an ecosystem service - but an effective tax scheme requires well-established and reliable monitoring and tax- - 46 collection systems.
+Similarly, subsidies can be effective to introduce and implement

-Market mechanisms can only work if supporting institutions are in place, and thus there is a need to build institutional capacity to enable more widespread use of these mechanisms (R17).
-The adoption of economic instruments usually requires a legal framework, and in many cases the choice of a viable and effective economic intervention mechanism is determined by the socioeconomic context.
-For example, resource taxes can be a powerful instrument to guard against the overexploitation of an ecosystem service, but an effective tax scheme requires well-established and reliable monitoring and tax collection systems.
-Similarly, subsidies can be effective to introduce and implement certain technologies or management procedures, but they are inappropriate in settings that lack the transparency and accountability needed to prevent corruption.
-The establishment of market mechanisms also often involves explicit decisions about wealth distribution and resource allocation, when, for example, decisions are made to establish private property rights for resources that were formerly considered common pool resources.
-For that reason, the inappropriate use of market mechanisms can further exacerbate problems of poverty.
+- 1 certain technologies or management procedures but they are inappropriate in settings that - 2 lack the transparency and accountability needed to prevent corruption.
+The establishment - 3 of market mechanisms also often involves explicit decisions about wealth distribution and - 4 resource allocation, when, for example, decisions are made to establish private property - 5 rights for resources that were formerly considered common pool resources.
+For that - 6 reason, the inappropriate use of market mechanisms can further exacerbate problems of - 7 poverty.